Kiosai/pride-malden-22/index.md

 - People to talk about what Pride means to them and why it's important
 - Trained traffic marshals
 - Volunteers to help spread the word

+### Accessibility
+If you have access needs, we will do our best to accommodate - email [pridemalden@gmail.com](mailto:pridemalden@gmail.com) and we will be in touch!
+More to come soon on accessibility means that will be provided during the event.